-Shout out to my neighbor, Matt.
+Shout out to my good friend, Matt.
 He loves this chili sauce.
 I always love to hear that.
 I hope to make another batch soon!

 Yes, hanging out with our neighbors last night and we were all craving grilled cheese sandwiches.
 I wanted mine spicy, so Matt grabbed out this hot chili sauce from the fridge and spiced it up.
 Delicious!

 Here are answers to some of the most common questions I get on other sauces:

 It should keep a few months easily in the fridge, or even longer.
 It's all about the acidity.